GlennMm/autosaver/README.md

 - Persistent State: Remembers whether autosave was enabled or disabled across sessions.
 - Command: The plugin creates a :Autosave command which has the options on/off/status or toggle.
 - Exclusion of Filetypes: Configure filetypes to exclude from autosaving (e.g., commit messages, markdown files).
+- You can also pass you own function that implement the way of saving files which get run when a file is being saved.

 ### Installation